ASHFAQPATWARI/Option-selection-grid/README.md

 You can keep the background image wherever suitable for you and change the background url in the gridDirective.css file (line 77).

+Add the directive in your html file like this:
 ```
   <option-selection-grid width="1000px" height="500px" options="options"></option-selection-grid>